THE ACANTHAMOEBA GENOME SEQUENCES IN THE DNA DATABASES: WE NEED TO APPLY CAUTION IN THEIR USE

 The following list provides information concerning the original species designations of the isolates and the putative isolate identification from which the DNA for these genome project was obtained.
 It then provides the results of our analysis and the best estimate of the correct identification of the source of project material.

-We are collaborating with Dr. Jackson to provide a description of the patterns of genome differentiation as seen in light of the available WGS project genome sequences
+We were collaborating with Dr. Jackson to provide a description of the patterns of genome differentiation as seen in light of the available WGS project genome sequences

-We are also attempting to retrieve the sequence of the whole mitochondrial genomes from these genome samples.
+We have been successful in retrieving the sequence of the whole mitochondrial genomes from these genome samples.

 [Please note that we are not currently making judgements concerning whether species attributions originally associated with any of the standard ATCC strains are appropriate.
 Given analysis based either on genome sequences or on sequences of genes such as the 18S rRNA gene, it is likely that some species names will be viewed as synonymous with alternative appropriate designations.
 Future postings on this site will deal with the question of “species” within Acanthamoeba as revealed by molecular phylogenetics.]

 Six of the Liverpool genome sequences are correctly attributed to isolates.
 These are: